Colorado-State-University-CMB/Intro-to-qCMB-2022/Module_6_CommandLine/README.md

 #### An example R environment

 \*Make sure bioconda and conda-forge are added to your list of channels.
+As in: `conda config --add channels conda-forge`
+And: `conda config --add channels bioconda`

 You can install R packages directly (search for them with `conda search` to get the precise name).